 From Red Lined to the Triple Bottom Line

-Serving the nonprofits supporting Louisville's Black and Brown communities
+Serving nonprofits supporting Louisville's Black and Brown communities

 Yellow areas were labeled "definitely declining" and red, "hazardous."
 Loan applications for properties in yellow areas were scrutinized warily, and outright rejected for properties in red-lined areas.

 That lack of financing led to those neighborhoods' decline.
 With home

 In the 1940s, as in many US cities, Louisville was delineated, block by block, into color-coded maps.
 A block's racial composition very often was a factor in those assessments.
 Lenders used the maps to decide whether to make loans to families seeking to buy or improve their homes.

 ownership being the top source of familial wealth, this pernicious practice imposed lasting damage on generations of lower-income and Black families.

 The "triple bottom line" refers to three interconnected realms of sustainability: environmental, economic and social.
 It's a more complete way to evaluate the true impacts of a policy, program or project.

 LCAN is a small group.
 After considering how we could promote racial equity most effectively, we created this Urban Energy Partnership.
 We hope it will bridge a bit of the gap created by red-lining and improve our partners' Triple Bottom Lines.

-In December 2022, LCAN will solicit applications from nonprofits that serve primarily Louisville's Black and Brown communities and own their facilities or have a long-term lease.
-Based on where we think we can be most effective, we will choose six-eight applicants for the following services at no cost to them:
+In February 2023, LCAN will solicit applications from nonprofits that serve primarily Louisville's Black and Brown communities and own their facilities or have a long-term lease.
+Based on where we can be most effective, we will choose six-eight applicants for the following services at no cost to them:

 Utility bill analysis to identify billing errors and insightful usage patterns and bench-marking with comparable facilities